2020 MATLAB Boot Camp

 Registration fees must be paid by the first day of boot camp.
 Accepted applicants from the University of Maryland, College Park can pay the $250 registration fee via check, credit card, or account transfer;

 additional information will be provided in the acceptance letters.
 For credit card payments, please contact Sokhan Min (email: email@example.com).
 Checks should be made out to the University of Maryland

 College Park, MD 20742

-Check-in will be held in Room 1410 of the Computer and Space Sciences Building at 9:00 am on Monday.
+Check-in will be held in the Physical Sciences Complex room 1136 at 8:30 am on Monday.
 Instructors will walk to the lecture room at 8:55 am with any attendees who attended morning coffee and refreshments (details below).

 Accommodations, Parking, & Transportation

-For those taking public transportation, the University of Maryland Department of Transportation Services (DOTS) website contains information on University Shuttle 104 (Schedule), which provides free service from the College Park Metro (Green Line) to the Regent's Drive Parking Garage.
+For those taking public transportation, the University of Maryland Department of Transportation Services (DOTS) website contains information on University Shuttle 104 (Schedule), which provides free service from the College Park Metro (Green Line) to the Stamp Student Union at the center of the campus.